you-space/docs/docs/requests/types/get-types.md

 # GET /types

-Return the array of origins
+Return the array of types

 ## Query